The Legend of Hei II: Release and response

 The Legend of Hei II was released in mainland China on July 18, 2025, and was also scheduled to be released in Japan on November 7.
 In August 2025, it was announced that the film would be released in the United States and Canada theaters by GKIDS on September 5, 2025.

 The Legend of Hei II has a Douban score of 8.7, making it the highest-scoring Chinese-language animated film in theaters as of 2025.
 China Central Television's entertainment review said that the film maintains and further enhances the series' consistent oriental fantasy.
 Through a more mature visual expression, the film elevates and integrates Chinese aesthetics with philosophical reflections.
 It also incorporates traditional Chinese cultural elements into its artistic conception and scenes, presenting them in an innovative way.
 Sanlian Lifeweek praised the film's action scenes, calling them "the pinnacle of domestic production", and noted that the political dynamics between the spirits and the human elite in the film possessed a realism not previously seen in the series.
 However, it also questioned the plot's conflict, arguing that the motivations behind the conflict between the spirits and humans were unexplained and merely glossed over as an introduction.

-Caixin Media noted that the film's strength lies in its refusal to set the limits of right and wrong, and instead presenting a comprehensive look at each character's perspectives and stances, each influenced by their diverse backgrounds, leaving the judgement to the audience.
+Caixin Media noted that the film's strength lies in its refusal to set the limits of right and wrong, and instead presents a comprehensive look at each character's perspectives and stances, each influenced by their diverse backgrounds, leaving the judgment to the audience.
 The film also explicitly hints at a more advanced anti-war narrative: "There are no survivors in war".
 The Qilu Evening News said that the film goes beyond the positioning of a commercial animation and explores heavy topics such as war, hatred, and trust with gentle yet firm power.